WTFAcademy/WTF-Ethers/en/22_ReadAnyData/readme.md

   - web
 ---

-# Ethers Simplified: 22.
+# WTF Ethers: 22.
 Reading Arbitrary Data

-I recently revisited `ethers.js` to refresh my understanding of the details and also to write a "WTF Ethers Simplified" guide for beginners to use.
+I recently revisited `ethers.js` to refresh my understanding of the details and also to write a "WTF Ethers Tutorial" for beginners to use.

 Twitter: [@0xAA_Science](https://twitter.com/0xAA_Science)｜[@WTFAcademy_](https://twitter.com/WTFAcademy_)